sverweij/dependency-cruiser/doc/cli.md

 The `--highlight` option is also available in case you want to just highlight modules without filtering them.
-See the [--highlight](#highlight-highlight-modules) documentation of the regular depcruise command for more information.
+See the [--highlight](#highlight-highlight-modules) documentation of the regular dependency-cruiser command for more information.

 ### collapse/ summarize

 Summarize or collapse to either a folder depth or (if you're feeling fancy) a regular expression.
-It works the same as the regular depcruise command's [`--collapse`](#--collapse-summarize-to-folder-depth-or-pattern) option.
+It works the same as the regular dependency-cruiser command's [`--collapse`](#--collapse-summarize-to-folder-depth-or-pattern) option.

 ### prefix

-To enable different prefixes on the same depcruise run, you can uses the `--prefix` option to set (or override) the prefix used in e.g. the `err-html` and the `dot`-like reporters.
-It works the same as depcruise's [option of the same name](https://github.com/sverweij/dependency-cruiser/blob/main/doc/cli.md#--prefix-prefixing-links)
+To enable different prefixes on the same dependency-cruiser run, you can uses the `--prefix` option to set (or override) the prefix used in e.g. the `err-html` and the `dot`-like reporters.
+It works the same as dependency-cruiser's [option of the same name](https://github.com/sverweij/dependency-cruiser/blob/main/doc/cli.md#--prefix-prefixing-links)

 See [prefix](./options-reference.md#prefix-prefix-links-in-reports) in the options